kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 <h3 id="toc-getting-started">Getting started</h3>

 This tutorial provides a guide and code examples for leveraging the HTML5 FileSystem inside of a Web Worker.
-However, it assumes a working knowledge of both APIs.
-If you're interested in learning more about these APIs, I've written two great tutorials that discuss the basics:
+It assumes a working knowledge of both APIs.
+If you're not quite ready to dive in or are interested in learning more about those APIs, I've written two great tutorials that discuss the basics:
 [Exploring the FileSystem APIs](/tutorials/file/filesystem/) and [Basics of Web Workers](/tutorials/workers/basics/).

 <h2 id="toc-intro">Introduction</h2>

 Asynchronous JS APIs can be tough to use.
+They're large.
+They're complex.
-They're often large, complex, and offer plenty of opportunities for things to go wrong.
-The last thing you want when building a new app is attempting to use and debug an async API (FileSystem) in an already asynchronous world (Workers)!
-The good news is that the [FileSystem API][fs-spec] API defines a synchronous version for exclusive use in Web Workers.
+But what's most frustrating is that they offer plenty of opportunities for things to go wrong.
+The last thing you want to deal with as a developer is layering on a complex asynchronous API (FileSystem) in an already asynchronous world (Workers)!
+The good news is that the [FileSystem API][fs-spec] API defines a synchronous version to ease the pain in Web Workers.

 For the most part, the synchronous API is exactly the same as its asynchronous cousin.
 The methods, properties, features, and functionality will be familiar.
 The major deviations are: